ZYPHRON Info

 #9 informational Issue

-increaseAllowance / decreaseAllowance Retain The OZ v4 Race-Condition Pattern (New In V2)
+increaseAllowance / decreaseAllowance Retain The OZ v4 Race-Condition Pattern (Resolved In V3)

 The V2 contract exposes increaseAllowance and decreaseAllowance.
 OpenZeppelin v5 removed these helpers because they do not fix the underlying race condition in approve; they only paper over the most obvious shape of it.
 Retaining the v4 pattern is a documentation and expectation issue rather than a security defect, but it sets the wrong expectation for integrators.